Agora: Trust Less and Open More in Verification for Confidential Computing: Evaluation

 \subsection{Bug Bounty Protocol Cost Estimation}

 We first evaluate the gas cost of deploying and interacting with the smart contracts.
-We use Solidity v0.8.19 to compile our smart contracts and deploy them on the Sepolia Testnet \cite{ethereumnetworks}.
-The gas cost for deploying the BTM contract and ECDSA contract (for verifying attestation) are 5,159,744 and 2,168,979 respectively, while it stands at 146,328 for publishing a task bundle, and 83,503 for recording the verification result.
-Regarding the censorship-resistant bug submission, the gas cost for verifying an ECDSA attestation quote is 3,336,583.
-The gas costs of queries are 0 for binary users.
+We use Solidity v0.8.28 to compile our smart contracts and deploy them on the Sepolia Testnet~\cite{ethereumnetworks}.
+The gas cost for deploying the BTM contract is 2,219,771, while it stands at 214,758 for publishing a task bundle, and 33,862 for recording the verification result.
+Regarding the censorship-resistant bug submission, the gas cost of verifying an ECDSA attestation quote is 5,546,083.
+The gas cost of queries is 0 for binary users.

-Then we evaluate the cost of using the bug bounty protocol for developers who want all functions in their binary to be verified with high confidence (e.g., the probability that each function in the binary is verified at least 10 times by honest BBH is 99\%).
+Then we evaluate the cost of using the bug bounty protocol for developers who want all functions to be verified with high confidence (e.g., the probability that each function is verified at least 10 times by honest BBH is 99\%).
 We create a task bundle including 200 tasks.
 According to experiments, it takes 20 minutes on average to complete this bundle using a single CPU (c.f. \textsc{Optimized} in \autoref{sec:sfi-eval}).
-Considering the AWS instance with 4 CPUs and 8GB memory, which costs \$0.254 hourly~\cite{awscalculator}, we set the basic reward at \$0.021.
+Considering the AWS instance with 4 CPUs and 8GB memory, which costs \$0.254 hourly, we set the basic reward at \$0.021.

-Based on the quantitative analysis in~\autoref{sec:trustworthy-verification}, if $p$ of the ``no-bug'' submissions are from unique solving methods, $q$ of the tasks in a task bundle are genuine, then the cost of basic rewards—varying with the diversity of solving methods used by BBHs and the desired number of effectively verified times by a user verifying a binary with 200 functions—is depicted in~\autoref{fig:btm-cost}.
+Based on the quantitative analysis in~\autoref{sec:trustworthy-verification}, if $p$ of the ``no-bug'' submissions are from unique solving methods, $q$ of the tasks in a task bundle are genuine, then the cost of basic rewards is depicted in~\autoref{fig:btm-cost}.
 In the ideal scenario discussed in~\autoref{sec:trustworthy-verification}, the protocol costs \$1.18 to verify a binary with 200 functions.
 Even in an extreme scenario where only 10\% of ``no-bug'' submissions are associated with unique solving methods, the protocol costs \$11.05 to achieve the same outcome.
-The cost to submit a bug using the censorship-resistant channel is \$233.56 as of April 2024, in Ethereum.
+The cost to submit a bug using the censorship-resistant channel is \$29.4 as of February 2025, in Ethereum.
 The total transaction costs can be reduced to less than \$0.01 by considering an alternative to Ethereum, such as Arbitrum~\cite{arbitrum}.
-The expense of employing our bug bounty protocol is considerably lower than the cost of other auditing works, which can reach up to \$15,000~\cite{smartcontractaudit}.